FINANCIAL AID RATE81%

 The "spirit bell" is a UNT tradition that began in 1891 when a large bell was brought to the Denton campus to be rung to signal class changes and evening curfew.
 Through the years it was also taken to sports games and rung there to signify team spirit.
 The original bell was damaged, and has been replaced by a new bell that continues to be rung at games, pep rallies and school events to promote school pride and spirit.

 The UNT has 16 intercollegiate athletics teams for men and women, including its award-winning men's basketball team.
 Other "Mean Green" Talon sports teams include women's basketball and men's football, as well as soccer, softball, golf, swimming and diving, tennis, track and field, and volleyball.
 More information can be found at MeanGreenSports.com.

 The University of North Texas campus is in Denton, Texas.
 Denton is a town of approximately 100,000 people.
 It is located 36 miles north of Dallas-Fort Worth.

 The UNT offers numerous student organizations that are dedicated to service and volunteerism, allowing students to connect with and help the local community.
 Some of these organizations are Alpha Phi Omega, America Reads Academy of Empowerment, Champions of Equity and Diversity, and Sister 2 Sister, among others.

 Admission Requirements & Details

-The admissions information below may provide a better idea of the applicants UNT accepts.
+The admissions information below may provide a better idea of the applicants University of North Texas accepts.
 The details may include admissions application requirements and recommendations, as well as any AP college credits that may be transferred.